-- Via the Full Database Cluster backup type A Full Database Cluster backup performed in any format includes the Global Objects.
-Because these are cluster-wide and not specific to any individual database, backups of type Individual Database/Table do not include Global Objects. - Via the Global Objects Only backup type You can also back up the Global Objects separately using the Global Objects Only backup type provided by the plug-in.
+- By using the Full Database Cluster backup type: A Full Database Cluster backup performed in any format includes the Global Objects.
+Because these objects are cluster-wide and not specific to any individual database, backups of type Individual Database/Table do not include Global Objects. - By using the Global Objects Only backup type: You can also back up the Global Objects separately using the Global Objects Only backup type provided by the plug-in.

-To create a Global Object Only backup
+To create a Global Object Only backup, complete the following steps

-- 1 Following the steps outlined in Selecting data for backup, select the target database-cluster node. - 2 If you want to exclude the configuration files, which are automatically selected when you select the database-cluster node, clear the Configuration Files node in the selection tree. - 3 Following the steps outlined in Setting backup options, select Global Objects Only in the Backup Type section. - 4 If you included the configuration files, select the required action to take if an error occurs during the backup: - Complete with Warnings Saveset Retained - · Complete without Warnings Saveset Retained - · Fail Saveset Retained - Fail No Saveset Retained
+- 1 Following the steps outlined in Selecting data for a backup, select the target database-cluster node. - 2 If you want to exclude the configuration files, which are automatically selected when you select the database-cluster node, clear the Configuration Files node in the selection tree. - 3 Following the steps outlined in Setting backup options, select Global Objects Only in the Backup Type section. - 4 If you included the configuration files, select the required action to take if an error occurs during the backup: - Complete with Warnings Saveset Retained - Complete without Warnings Saveset Retained - Fail Saveset Retained - Fail No Saveset Retained

-Because the pg_hba.conf file is used for user authentication, backup will fail if this file is missing during job execution.
-This logon failure causes the backup to fail regardless of the action set for the Failed to Backup Configuration Files error condition.
+Because the "pg_hba.conf" file is used for user authentication, backup fails if this file is missing during job execution.
+This login failure causes the backup to fail regardless of the action set for the Failed to Backup Configuration Files error condition.